Why One-Stop-Shop Consultancies Are Bound to Be Low-Performing

 • The tough employee hiring challenges to cover all the different expertise domains across the service portfolio,

-• The constant service offerings switches and adaptations to satisfy the broad prospects’ expectations.
+• The constant service offerings switch and adaptations to satisfy the broad prospects’ expectations.

 You name it, I’ve heard it!

-I want to explore why the very design of OSS or FS consultancies prevents them from becoming high-performing and what can be done about it in this article.
+In this article, I want to explore why the very design of OSS or FS consultancies prevents them from becoming high-performing and what can be done about it.

 How one-stop-shop boutique consultancies operate